intermine/InterMineR/README.md

 ## Installation

-Working on adding to CRAN and bioconductor.
-For now, install manually.
+Working on adding to Bioconductor.
+For now, install with devtools:

+devtools::install_github('intermine/intermineR')

 ## Usage